pendar747/designer-tool/Readme.md

 - [X] Controls for changing styles for each selector
 - [X] Controls for changing component props
 - [X] Reflect changes in controls on the component without side-effects
+- [X] Link to library on edit component page (show selected theme and library at the top)
+- [ ] Expand styles that have props by default
+- [ ] Delete a prop
+- [ ] Prevent saving empty prop (prop without key or value)
+- [ ] Change styles expansion panel to look less boxy
+- [ ] Disable save button when there are no changes
+- [ ] Preview components with their styles in the library view
+- [ ] Add pseudo selectors option for each selector (:active, :focus, :hover)

 # Features
 Users can...